HFS FAQ

 However, by default, you will have the PasswordAccess option in your options file set to Generate.
 In this case, the client and server will autonegotiate a new password and store it in encrypted form on the local client disk and you, the user, do not have to do anything.
 You do not need to know the password on a daily basis.
 It's only needed if you need to reinstall the software or restore to a different machine in which case you generate a new password.

-You can reset the Spectrum Protect password for your node by going to the HFS Portal.
+You can reset the Storage Protect password for your node by going to the HFS Portal.
 On identifying yourself with your Oxford username you can choose the option to reset your password(s).
 The change will take effect immediately.

 The node password must be between 10 and 63 characters long and is case-insensitive.
 Valid characters are [a-zA-Z0-9+.-_&] i.e. any letter a-z upper or lower case, any number 0-9, plus, period, underscore, hyphen, ampersand.